magneticio/vamp.io/content/documentation/how vamp works/v0.9.3/routing-and-load-balancing.md

 ## Topology and performance

 HAProxy can run as a container or as a standalone service.
-A Vamp Gateway Agent (VGA) Docker image (including HAProxy with specific logstash configuration to provide proxy logs to logstash for the Vamp UI) can be pulled from the Docker hub ([hub.docker.com - magneticio Vamp Gateway Agent](https://hub.docker.com/r/magneticio/vamp-gateway-agent/)).
+A Vamp Gateway Agent (VGA) Docker image can be pulled from the Docker hub ([hub.docker.com - magneticio Vamp Gateway Agent](https://hub.docker.com/r/magneticio/vamp-gateway-agent/)).

 HAProxy can run inside your cluster or on separate machines outside of your container cluster: